 Learn more in our article:

 5 Steps to Change Your Performance Management Process

-2. Performance reviews
+2. Performance reviews and check-ins

 By moving performance appraisals from an annual to a quarterly (or even monthly) rotation, companies are 1.5 times more likely to say these reviews actually reflect employee performance.
 That means no surprises at the end of the year, but a steady drip of coaching and celebrating wins.